-In 2018, the Remuneration Committee reviewed and approved the annual remuneration package and performance bonus for senior management of the Company.
+In 2019, the Remuneration Committee reviewed and approved the annual remuneration package and performance bonus for senior management of the Company.

-Details of the amount of Directors' and chief executive's remuneration for the year 2018 are set out in note 7 to the financial statements.
+Details of the Directors' emoluments for the year 2019 are set out in note 7 to the financial statements.